 Another vital review is the one carried out by your Human Resource team.
 The HR review process ensures that all information is accurate and straightforward.
 Also, they make sure that policies in the handbook are current with evolving regulations in your sector.

 Publishing And Distribution Of The Handbook

 Next, you need to decide your means of publication and distribution.
 Do you want an independent publisher to print hard copies, or will your organisation self-publish?
 The process of publishing involves editing and formatting before you can print.
-At this point, you can get writing review services from sites like Best Writer Online.
+At this point, you can outsources the writing to copywriting services.
 Also, you might choose to create only soft copies of the handbook.

 The means of distributing the handbook to employees should also be considered.
 Do you want to send it to their email inboxes, give them in a USB flash drive, or give them hard copies?
 You can decide to make use of one or all of these distribution channels.
 I’ll advise that you consider the email channel.
 It is easier to update employees in the event of any policy change.

 Make Provisions For Organisational Alumni

 Rather than referring to former employees only in the past tense, now more organisations understand the value of keeping the bond.
 Setting up alumni is an excellent strategy for your brand ambassadorship and networking.
 Other lasting benefits include having a backup in the event of knowledge deficit and mentorship for new staff.
 Your handbooks should make provisions to reach out to employees that left for genuine reasons and not for policy breach or poor performance.
 Taking a cue from Deloitte’s slogan “colleagues for life”, you can go on and make provisions for alumni in your handbook.